John King, Realtor — KingRealtor757

 Property TypeTypical RangeNotes

-Condos & townhomes$185K – $400KGreat Neck Landing, Great Neck Grove, Great Neck Villas; entry point into the corridor
+Condos & townhomes$185K – $400KGreat Neck Landing, Grove, Villas; entry point into the corridor

 Mid-range single-family$400K – $650KBrick ranches, colonials, established lots; most active segment

-Waterfront estates$1M – $3M+Deep-water dock access to Broad Bay, Lynnhaven, Linkhorn Bay; private beachfront
+Waterfront estates$1M – $3M+Deep-water dock access to Broad Bay, Lynnhaven, Linkhorn Bay

 Rental range$1,800 – $4,500+/moStrong demand from Little Creek/Oceana personnel and hospital staff

-Great Neck is one of the best corridors in Virginia Beach for a wide range of military buyers.
-The condo entry point around $185K–$314K makes it accessible on E-7 and lower O-grade BAH.
-The mid-range single-family segment at $400K–$650K is the sweet spot for O-3 through O-5 families.
-And the upper waterfront tier serves senior officers and civilian executives who want the best Virginia Beach has to offer.
+Great Neck is one of the best corridors in Virginia Beach for military buyers at every tier.
+The condo entry point around $185K-$314K is accessible on E-7 and lower O-grade BAH.
+The mid-range segment at $400K-$650K is the sweet spot for O-3 through O-5 families.
 Call me and I'll show you exactly which segment fits your situation.

 Schools serving Great Neck